 This year we decided to experiment with raising turkeys.
 We got the turkeys bred specifically for meat.
 They grow fast, eat a lot, have AMAZING personalities, are lovable, and ---well, can you tell I have become attached?

-We were so excited when our hens (not so little anymore) began to lay eggs!
+We were so excited when our turkey hens (not so little anymore) began to lay eggs!
 One of them in particular, began to give us an egg about every other day.
 Then---the eggs just stopped coming.
-We didn't think much of it, because we are new to turkeys, and I had returned to the classroom to teach for the school year a couple of weeks ago---in other words, I am SUPER busy right now.
+We didn't think much of it, because we are new to turkeys, and I had returned to the classroom to teach for the school year---in other words, I was SUPER busy at that time.

 So when my husband and I visited our flock (like we do at least once a day and usually more often) to feed and gather eggs this Saturday evening, we noticed that little Mama was not looking very well.
 She was panting, and her vent was very swollen.
 There was mucous, blood, and possibly yolk dripping from it.
 Some of the chickens had even helped themselves, which was pretty gross.
 I ended up cleaning blood off the faces of a couple of them.
 (Chickens can be pretty merciless, the little cannibals.)